slarse/slarse.github.io/content/pages/about.md

 started working as a TA, one of my colleagues even called me slarse for over a year because that's what came to mind first for him.
 It's more or less my online identity nowadays.

-> Note: slarse sounds less like "arse" in Swedish than it does in English.
-I
-> regret nothing.

 ## Contact me
 Feel free to send me an email!